Why 49ers?

 However, the “49ers” moniker wasn’t officially adopted until 1961.
 During its early years, the school’s nickname was the Owls because the institution operated primarily at night — and even fielded a football team.

-Read more: Before they were the 49ers: Former Owls player excited for bowl game
+Read more: Before they were 49ers: Former Owls player excited for bowl game

 The rapid evolution from a night school to a more traditional college prompted the student body to reevaluate the name — and the school colors.
 In 1961, following a student vote, the “49ers” nickname was officially adopted with light blue and white replacing maroon and gray as school colors.